polybjorn/polybjorn.github.io/index.md

 I manage **Addidé**, a specialized makerspace for local businesses, with **Lindesnesregionen Næringshage** in Mandal.
 Our goal is to democratize 3D design for the local business community.

 This space serves as a central point where companies can come to learn about 3D design, collaborate on projects, and even place orders for designs they need.
-We envision our makerspace as a modern complement to the traditional makerspace workshop.
+We envision our makerspace as a sustainable flavor to the traditional makerspace workshop.

 We're equipped with various FFF and SLA 3D printers, a 3-axis CNC, 3D scanners, post-processing machines and tools, and a large workshop mixed with electronics and woodworking equipment.